Colour Temperature Switchable Downlights Compared

 Best CCT LED Downlight?

-The best of the bunch are the Amitex Centurion, Crompton Spectrum and the JCC V50.
-The Centurion is great for its ease of switching between the colour temperatures.
+The best of the bunch are the Ricoman Centorio, Crompton Spectrum and the JCC V50.
+The Centorio is great for its ease of switching between the colour temperatures.
 The optional remote control puts it in a league above the rest.
 Its also the brightest and has a nice wide 90 degree beam angle.
 Its quite wide though but than can be advantageous if you've already got large ceiling holes.

 The Crompton Spectrum has best range and is definitely the most technologically advanced but it does come with a premium price tag.